 - Spill out into the streets and join in the fun with some traditional Irish singing and dancing (or just watch from the sidelines—equally entertaining).

 Today, you’ll see the best Dublin has to offer with a local guide on a walking and bus tour of the city.
-In the afternoon, tour the Guinness Brewery and order a “pint of Gat” (that’s how the cool kids order a Guinness).
+Afterwards, enjoy a free afternoon in this bayside Irish capital.

 - Pass through Phoenix Park, one the largest city parks in the world.
 Look around—you’ll probably see a deer (there are 300 in the park).

 - Learn about the historic and renowned Trinity College, alma mater of many influential figures, including Oscar Wilde and Bram Stoker.